tomsah/multi-step-form/README.md

 - `postcss-preset-env`: Convert modern CSS into something most browsers can understand.
 - `prettier`: Code formatter library.
+- `react` : JavaScript library for building user interfaces.
+- `react-dom`: React package for working with the DOM.
+- `react-redux`: React bindings for Redux.
+- `react-router-dom`: DOM bindings for React Router.
 - `sass-loader`: Loads a Sass/SCSS file and compiles it to CSS.
 - `style-loader`: Style loader module for webpack, inject CSS into the DOM.
 - `ts-loader`: TypeScript loader for webpack.